-- B. only reading the renewal reports and oral and written communications from Willis about the 2012/2013 AXIS Policy, as opposed to the policy wording itself (affidavit of Michael Stanelos sworn 29 June 2017, para 79); - C. failing to turn his mind to whether exclusion 3.16 of the 2012/2013 AXIS Policy might apply to claims made by debenture holders of the kind made against AET in the present proceedings, but instead: - relying on Willis to advise IOOF if the coverage provided under the 2012/2013 AXIS Policy may or may not be adequate to meet IOOF's needs, including in respect of its subsidiaries such as AET (affidavit of Michael Stanelos sworn 29 June 2017, para 79); - ii. relying on Willis' analysis in its Client Advocacy Report [AET.600.003.0067], and Renewal Report [AET.600.003.0030] in respect of the adequacy of the proposed insurance coverage and the fact that Willis had not drawn to his attention any inadequacies in coverage (affidavit of Michael Stanelos sworn 29 June 2017, paras 101-110); - iii. expecting that, had Willis identified any significant gaps in cover during the period, they would have been drawn to IOOF's attention in the context of the 2012/2013 renewal (affidavit of Michael Stanelos sworn 29 June 2017, para 110); and - relying on Willis to raise exclusion 3.16 of the 2012/2013 AXIS Policy, and its potential operation, with him (affidavit of Michael Stanelos sworn 29 June 2017, para 110); and - 2) Mr Gary Riordan relying upon what he was told by Willis in respect of the 2010/2011 renewal of IOOF's professional indemnity insurance about the scope of coverage AXIS was providing to IOOF (including its subsidiaries such as AET), and resultantly only focussing on changes either to the nature of IOOF's businesses or to the wordings of AXIS'
+- C. failing to turn his mind to whether exclusion 3.16 of the 2012/2013 AXIS Policy might apply to claims made by debenture holders of the kind made against AET in the present proceedings, but instead: - relying wholly on Willis to advise IOOF if the coverage provided under the 2012/2013 AXIS Policy may or may not be adequate to meet IOOF's needs, including in respect of its subsidiaries such as AET (affidavit of Michael Stanelos sworn 29 June 2017, para 79); - ii. relying on Willis' analysis in its Client Advocacy Report

+[AET.600.003.0067], and Renewal Report

+[AET.600.003.0030] in respect of the adequacy of the proposed insurance coverage and the fact that Willis had not drawn to his attention any inadequacies in coverage (affidavit of Michael Stanelos sworn 29 June 2017, paras 101-110); - iii. expecting that, had Willis identified any significant gaps in cover during the period, they would have been drawn to IOOF's attention in the context of the 2012/2013 renewal (affidavit of Michael Stanelos sworn 29 June 2017, para 110); and - iv. relying on Willis to raise exclusion 3.16 of the 2012/2013

+(affidavit of Michael Stanelos sworn 29 June 2017, para

+110); and - 2) Mr Gary Riordan relying solely upon what he was told by Willis in respect of the 2010/2011 renewal of IOOF's professional indemnity insurance about the scope of coverage AXIS was providing to IOOF (including its subsidiaries such as AET), and resultantly only focussing on changes either to the nature of IOOF's businesses or to the wordings of AXIS' policies rather than considering the adequacy of AXIS' coverage from scratch (affidavit of Gary Riordan sworn 4 July 2017, para 68).